tanducmai/myportfolio/content/posts/python-naming-conventions.md

 often find themselves creating names that are made of multiple words.
 For example, consider the following variable names:

-- grosspay
+- coursecode
-- payrate
+- studentfullname
-- hotdogssoldtoday
+- addressline1

 Unfortunately, these names are not easily read by the human eye because the words aren’t separated.
 Because we can’t have spaces in variable names, we need